 Belise Abane ’22 joins the Peace Corps to serve in Rwanda

 Belise Abane ’22 has made her mark on campus in myriad ways.
-From holding an executive board position in the Student Government Association to being an active member in the Black Student Union to devoting her time to her peers as a resident assistant, the psychology major has kept herself busy during her four years at Salve Regina.
+From holding an executive board position in the Student Government Association to being an active member in the Black Student Union to devoting time to her peers as a Resident Advisor, the psychology major has kept herself busy during her four years at Salve Regina.

 Learning to leave comfort behind

 Abane’s journey to Salve Regina was an unexpected one.
-She had live din Rwanda for the first 13 years of her life, but in high school, she found herself in Vermont.
-Abane had envisioned herself going to a school close to Vermont, but Abane chose to keep Salve Regina on her radar.
-As applications were sent out and admissions letters were received, Abane was torn between the comfort of a school close to home and the love she had for Salve Regina.
+She lived in Rwanda for the first 13 years of her life before moving to Vermont.
+Abane had envisioned herself going to school close to home, but chose to keep Salve Regina on her radar.
+As applications were sent out and admissions letters were received, Abane was torn between the comfort of home and the love she had for Salve Regina.

 Abane explained a life-changing conversation she had with her father, whom she feels is her greatest role model.
 He gave her the advice to go far and experience what she did not already know, and she knew that she would have the support of her family no matter how far she traveled.

-The support of her family was reinforced when as a student she decided to change paths from a biology to a psychology major.
-Abana entered the University with her sights set on being in the medical field.
+Abane entered the University as a biology major, with her sights set on being in the medical field.
 The more classes she took, the more she found herself wanting to make the leap to psychology.

-“I think one of my biggest achievements was coming to understand the person I am and where I want to be in life,” Abane said.
+“I think one of my biggest achievements was coming to understand the person I am and where I want to be,” Abane said.
 “I was figuring out what I wanted to do in life and figuring out that it’s okay to not know, too.
 I eventually got to a place where I know I’m happy.”

 Heart is hereditary

-Abane credits her interest in wanting to join the Peace Corps and care for others to her father.
-Growing up in Rwanda until age 13, Abana describes her father routinely going on trips with non-governmental, nonprofit organizations.
-Her dad brought back gifts and stories of people thanking him for his work, and Abane knew the value and gratitude that derives from helping others.
-As Abane got older, she would join her dad for a few days to help, too.
+Abane credits her interest in the Peace Corps and care for others to her father.
+In Rwanda, he routinely went on trips with non-governmental, nonprofit organizations.
+As he brought back stories of people thanking him for his work, Abane learned the value and gratitude that derives from helping others.

-“My dad has been someone who’s shown strength, resilience and kindness to the world,” she said.
-“He inspires me to be the same, because he’s been someone who’s been there for me — someone who’s believed in me when I didn’t know what I wanted to do.
+“My dad has shown strength, resilience and kindness to the world,” she said.
+“He inspires me to be the same, because he believed in me when I didn’t know what I wanted to do.
 He saw my potential when I couldn’t see it.
-He is someone who pushes me to want to be the best version of myself.”
+He pushes me to want to be the best version of myself.”

-When Abane wanted to return to Rwanda, she knew to follow in her father’s footsteps.
-She also wanted to use knowledge of how to care for oneself mentally and physically from her experience in psychology while at Salve Regina.
-Because of this, Abane chose to pursue the Peace Corps, where she would be in a program centered around the health and wellness of newborns and mothers.
+When Abane decided to return to Rwanda, she wanted to use her experiences in Salve Regina’s psychology program.
+She chose to pursue the Peace Corps, where she could join a program centered around the health and wellness of newborns and mothers.

 Return to Rwanda